allebacco/listthedocs/docs/docs/python_client.md

 ### Removing a Project

-It is possible to remove a Project (and all its versions) using the following code:
+It is possible to remove a Project (and all of its versions) using the following code:

 ``` python
 from listthedocs.client import ListTheDocs, Project